StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/update-an-observable-status.md

 ## Mark an observable as sighted

-You should mark an observable as sighted once it has been detected or observed in the environment.
+Mark an observable as sighted when you detect or observe it in your environment.

 1. [Locate the observable](../search-for-cases/find-an-observable.md) you want to update.